 What Happens When The Policy Is Enacted?

-“The death benefit is tax-free to a beneficiary and bypasses the estate,” Patrick explains.
-“Basically, it creates a liquidation event right at the time most needed.”
+“The death benefit is tax-free to a beneficiary and bypasses the estate.
+Basically, it creates a liquidation event right at the time most needed.”
+Patrick explains.

-“This is then paid out of the corporation, tax-free to the named beneficiaries, when the adjusted cost base is equal to or less than the net cost of per insurance,” he says.
+“This is then paid out of the corporation, tax-free to the named beneficiaries, when the adjusted cost base is equal to or less than the net cost of per insurance.”
+Patrick adds.

-Can You Access The Cash Value Early?
+Can Contract Owners Access The Cash Value Early?

-- Policy withdrawal: policyholders can surrender part of the cash value of a policy.
-However, you may be taxed: if 40% of a policy’s cash value is tax-free, then typically only 40% of the withdrawal will be tax-free.
+Policyholders can surrender part of the cash value of a policy, but may be taxed.
+If 40% of a policy’s cash value is tax-free, then typically only 40% of the withdrawal will be tax-free.

 Unlike policy loans, third-party loans do not create income, and typically do not affect the capital dividend account credit at death.
-That said, if a policy is used as collateral for a loan taken to earn taxable corporate income, the policyholder may be able to deduct the loan interest from the corporate income.
+With that said, if a policy is used as collateral for a loan taken to earn taxable corporate income, the policyholder may be able to deduct the loan interest from the corporate income.

 Contract owners may also be able to deduct the lesser of premiums payable and the net cost of pure insurance.